SkylineCommunications/dataminer-docs/connector-help/connector_help/ONATi_delair_Etsiline_32.md

 # ONATi delair Etsiline 32

-The ONATi delair Etsiline 32 is a virtual driver that is used to monitor the output of **Advantech ADAM6050** elements.
+The ONATi delair Etsiline 32 is a virtual connector that is used to monitor the output of **Advantech ADAM6050** elements.

 ## About